 Zum Hauptinhalt

-THE 1905 LOEN CATASTROPHE
+THE LODAL CATASTROPHE 1905

-All the houses swept away
+All of the houses swept away

 The tidal wave rose to a height of about 40 metres and swept away all the houses in Ytre Nesdal.
 The same thing happened in Bødal where all the houses down by the lake were smashed by the wave, with the exception of a few barns and some small outhouses.
-The tourist boat Lodalen was washed 350 metres inland.
+The tourist boat Lodalen was thrown 350 metres inland.

 A total of 24 people died in Bødal on the night of the rockslide, and three more died later from their injuries.
 In Nesdal, 34 people died.
-Of those who perished, only 9 bodies were recovered and buried.
+Of those who perished, only nine bodies were recovered and buried.
 The 1905 rockslide destroyed 60 houses in all and killed 94 cows, 10 horses, 145 sheep and 16 pigs.
-A memorial stone was erected at Nesodden the same year, but it was swept away by the rockslide in 1936.

-THE 1936 LOEN CATASTROPHE
+THE LODAL CATASTROPHE 1936

 A 70-metre-high tidal wave